paultang/centermold/source/Mold-Design.rst

 1. Requirement Analysis and Design Review
 ..

-  Understanding the client’s requirements, product specifications, and manufacturing goals.
 2. Mold Concept and 3D design
   - Developing initial design concepts and discussing potential approaches with the client.
-  - Gate Location and Type: Specifying the location, type, and size of the gate to ensure optimal flow and minimal defects.
+  - Specifying the location, type, and size of the gate to ensure optimal flow and minimal defects.
-  - Parting Line: Clearly defining the parting line to ensure proper mold separation and ease of manufacturing.
+  - Clearly defining the parting line to ensure proper mold separation.
-  - Ejector Pin Placement: Placing ejector pins to ensure smooth part removal without damaging the product.
+  - Placing ejector pins to ensure smooth part removal.
 ..

 .. figure:: _static/moldesign.svg